tech5usa/jumpstart_sample_android/README.md

 Run the script and follow the directions to perform your 2nd factor authentication.

 9)  Tap the `GET PERSON TENANT DATA` button to retrieve the user's tenant information.
 Wait for the dialog to confirm success.
+This button event is handled in `MainActivity.kt` line 165.

 10) Tap the `COUNT PENDING ENROLLMENTS` button to count pending enrollments.
 Wait for the dialog to confirm success and display count.
+This button event is handled in `MainActivity.kt` line 195.

 11) Tap the `PERFORM PENDING ENROLLMENTS` button to perform pending enrollments; the app will retrieve the list of them and then iterate through them one at a time and allow you to enroll.
 Wait for the dialog at the end to confirm successes.
+This button event is handled in `MainActivity.kt` line 231.

 12) Tap the `COUNT PENDING ALERTS` button to count pending alerts.
 Wait for the dialog to confirm success and display count.
+This button event is handled in `MainActivity.kt` line 277.

 13) Tap the `PERFORM PENDING ALERTS` button to perform pending alerts; the app will retrieve the list of them and then iterate through them one at a time and allow you to perform verifications.
 Wait for the dialog at the end to confirm successes.
+This button event is handled in `MainActivity.kt` line 308.